 Preventing violence can dramatically improve community well-being and attainment of the highest level of health for all people.
 Violence prevention efforts are stronger when they prioritize the strategies and populations highlighted in the figure below.

-The Division of Violence Prevention developed five technical packages that represent the best available evidence to prevent different forms of violence: child abuse and neglect, intimate partner violence, sexual violence, suicide, and youth violence.
-Each package includes strategies to prevent violence from happening in the first place as well as to lessen the immediate and long-term harms of violence.
+The Division of Violence Prevention developed five Resources for Action that represent the best available evidence to prevent different forms of violence: child abuse and neglect, intimate partner violence, sexual violence, suicide, and youth violence.
+Each resource includes strategies to prevent violence from happening in the first place as well as to lessen the immediate and long-term harms of violence.

-Each technical package includes a select group of strategies, the specific approaches to advance each strategy, and the evidence supporting them.
+Each Resource for Action includes a select group of strategies, the specific approaches to advance each strategy, and the evidence supporting them.

 Strategies lay out the direction or actions to achieve the goal of preventing violence.

 Approaches are the specific ways of advancing a given strategy – accomplished through programs, practices, and policies.
-The technical packages include examples of policies, practices, and programs supporting each approach, which are a starting point but not a complete list.
+The Resources for Action include examples of policies, practices, and programs supporting each approach, which are a starting point but not a complete list.

 Comprehensive violence prevention means addressing multiple factors and engaging multiple sectors, such as public health, government, and business.
 A comprehensive violence prevention plan includes a mix of strategies and approaches that address several risk and protective factors and how these factors affect people, communities, and society.
-In combination, the strategies in the technical packages are intended to change norms, environments, organizations and behaviors in ways that prevent violence or the factors that increase or buffer against the risk for violence.
+In combination, the strategies in the Resources for Action are intended to change norms, environments, organizations and behaviors in ways that prevent violence or the factors that increase or buffer against the risk for violence.